spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-services.md

 The upgrader tool checks your project’s code against our latest released code.
 If something needs to be updated, the upgrader automatically makes the changes and creates a PR in your repository, which you can review and merge.

-To learn more about the evaluation tool, see the following documents:
+To learn more about the Evaluator tool, see the following documents:

 * [Upgrader tool overview](/docs/scos/dev/upgradability-services/upgrader-tool-overview.html)
 * [Running the upgrader tool](/docs/scos/dev/upgradability-services/running-the-upgrader-tool.html)